 The App Store Country setting allows you to select the country in which your app is available.

-The App Store Country setting has two functions:
+The App Store Country setting has the following functions:

-- Allow you to change the app status from pending to live.
+- Enables you to change the app status from pending to live.

 - Choose which store to redirect web users (both mobile and desktop) to when they click on an attribution link.